wad11656/Restore-Boot-Camp-Brightness-Fn-Keys/README.md

 # Restore Boot Camp Screen Brightness Function Keys

-**Update 1/30/21:** See the Vanilla non-Boot Camp version for any Windows install here: https://github.com/wad11656/BrightKeyMap.
+**Update 1/30/21:** See the configurable Vanilla non-Boot Camp version for any Windows install here: https://github.com/wad11656/BrightKeyMap.

 ## What is it? ##